zaksid/install_script_linux/README.md

 Scripts to install app on linux after installing and remove unneeded standard apps

 ## Tested environment
-Works on Linux Mint 18 Cinnamon
+Works on Linux Mint 18 Sarah Cinnamon

 ## Software to be installed
 ### apps